 Q) Wow, it seems complicated.
 Don't you think it'd just be better to adopt some sort of regular backup system for my PC so I could use that to handle restoring files to a new one when the disaster hits and I have to face all of this?

 Indeed, yes I do.
 But it really isn't that complicated if the old system is still working when you make a transfer.
 The problem is that people don't make a backup AND they only think about this problem AFTER the system has completely died and files are all gone.
 That's the REAL problem.
-You can save yourself all this work if you take care up front to make some sort of backup copies, or you can pay the $15 (1080HD) or $10 for new downloads per title.
+You can save yourself all this work if you take care up front to make some sort of backup copies.
+Downloads are no longer available.
+Start a subscription and acccess all of the videos for one low price per month.

 Our license agreement prohibits transfer of ErgVideos to other users, and we apply a zero tolerance policy when this sort of license agreement violation is discovered.
 All licenses of all parties involved will be revoked, disabled, and terminated without refunds.
 You will find your ErgVideo environement inoperable.
 The support line will not discuss nor offer any further support to parties involved.